 Your health

 The concern: Many Americans have health insurance that does not cover all their medical needs, either because the deductibles are too high, or the policies pay for only part of the bill.
 We can only expect so much from health insurance, and people are rightly worried about becoming ill, both due to the illness and the costs incurred.
-Overall, 62 percent of those struggling to pay medical bills say the expenses were incurred by someone with health coverage at the time.2
+A quarter of Americans owe $10,000 or more in medical debt, even though half of them have health insurance that’s supposed to minimize excessive health-care costs.3

 The options: Fortunately, there are ways you can help protect your finances in the case of a health crisis.
 There are tax-advantaged savings options, such as a flexible spending account (FSA) or a health savings account (HSA), that help you put aside money in advance to cover certain eligible health care expenses.
 There are also supplemental insurance options, such as accident, critical illness, cancer, and hospital insurance, that provide you with a lump sum of money depending on what treatments you receive.
 These various types of insurance may be offered in your employer-provided plan, or privately.
 All these measures can help protect you, your finances, and your family’s well-being.